StanfordVL/OmniGibson/asset_pipeline/guide/collision.md

 The validate collision tool checks that the selected collision mesh satisfies all of the requirements: naming, element count, and vertex count.
 It's a simplified, fast version of the collision mesh checks inside the file-level sanitycheck.

 ## Steps to Follow

+Quick note: if any of the steps below fail due to missing dependencies, you can install them by opening the `Scripting > Maxscript Listener` dialog, clicking `Python`, and running e.g. `import pip; pip.main(["install", "coacd"])` where `coacd` is the package you want to install.
+To run the line you need to press Shift + Enter.

 After reading all of the above, follow the below setup steps:

 1. `git pull` the ig_pipeline repository's `main` branch